 The cover on this fixed price dinner menu from April 1902 was one of a series that expressed the Gallic spirit of its early years.

-Displaying a different cover from the same series in 1902, the menu shown below indicates that the regular price of their fixed price dinner was reduced from $2.00 to $1.50 by November of that year.
+Displaying a different cover from the same series in 1902, the menu shown below shows that the fixed price dinner was reduced from $2.00 to $1.50 by November of that year.

 The illustration on this large, after-theater supper menu from 1903 reinforces the French theme.
-In addition, there are sixty-nine different Champagnes listed on the back.
-An important source of revenue and profit, Champagne was aggressively promoted as an essential component of elegant late-night suppers and celebrations of all kinds.
+Sixty-nine different Champagnes listed on the back.
+Representing an important component of revenue and profit, Champagne was aggressively promoted for late-night suppers and celebrations of all kinds.
 On some special occasions like New Years Eve, restaurants often displayed “Champagne only” signs to insure its consumption.
 Everyone got a piece of the action, including the waiters who saved the corks, receiving a kickback from the wine importers for each bottle that they popped.
 After major holidays, the amount of Champagne sold at leading restaurants and hotels was reported in newspapers.

-Two small banquet menus, dated a week apart in January 1906, express the joyful exuberance of high society during “the aughts” of the twentieth century, a period marked by economic growth and prosperity.
-For luxury restaurants like the Café Martin, the times were particularly good, as the nation rebounded from the severe depression of the previous decade.
-In addition, New York was experiencing an infusion of wealth, as scores of newly-minted millionaires moved to the city from all over the country, eager to have fun after selling their factories to the recently-formed trusts.
-The arrival of this breed of nouveau riche set the tone at many of the new high-end restaurants, perhaps causing the cuisine at places like the Café Martin to become more anglicized over time.
+Two small banquet menus, dated a week apart in January 1906, express the joyful exuberance of high society during “the aughts,” a decade marked by economic growth and prosperity.
+For luxury restaurants like the Café Martin, the times were particularly good, as the nation rebounded from the severe depression of the late nineteenth century.
+Indeed, New York was experiencing an infusion of wealth, as scores of newly-minted millionaires moved to the city from all over the country.
+Eager to have fun after selling their factories to the trusts, this breed of nouveau riche set the tone at many of the high-end restaurants, causing the cuisine at places like the Café Martin to become more anglicized over time.

 No holiday went uncelebrated in Manhattan’s finest restaurants, as shown by these menus from Independence Day and Christmas in 1906.
 Continuing to use more English on its menus, the Café Martin gave the dishes on this July 4th bill of fare patriotic names like chicken gombo à la Dewey, aiguillette of cold salmon à la Washington, and sweetbreads en casse Roosevelt.
 In order to help keep the price at $1.50, the restaurant always included spaghetti à la Italienne on its fixed price menus, a lost-cost dish listed as one of the two vegetable choices.